Tresha-Gaye/Horiseon-refactor/README.md

 # Code Refactor Starter Code

-Overview

 The purpose of this project is to refactor the codebase of the Horiseon landing page so that it meets accessibility standards and is optimised for search engines.

-Goals
+# Goals

-Both purposes were achieved by the following methods:
+Both goals were achieved by the following methods:
-/* by ensuring that all images have <alt> tags.
+1. by ensuring that all images have <alt> tags.
-/* by substituting semantic HTML elements such as <section>, <nav>, <header> and <footer> for numerous, non-descriptive <div> elements
+2. by substituting semantic HTML elements such as <section>, <nav>, <header> and <footer> for numerous, non-descriptive <div> elements
-/* by ensuring that all links worked efficiently
+3. by ensuring that all links worked efficiently
-/* by consolidating and reorganizing CSS sectors and properties /* by including comments before each element or section of the page
+4. by consolidating and reorganizing CSS sectors and properties
+5. by including comments before each element or section of the page

 ## Technologies

 The primary technologies used were:
-/* Visual Studio to create HTML and CSS files
+1. Visual Studio to create HTML and CSS files
-/* Git Bash command line interface
+2. Git Bash command line interface

 ## Usage